clash-verge-rev/clash-verge-rev/docs/CONTRIBUTING_i18n.md

 - Keep `en.yml` semantically aligned with the Simplified Chinese baseline (`zh.yml`).
 Other locales may temporarily copy English if no translation is available yet.
 - When a backend feature introduces new strings, update every YAML file to keep the key set consistent.
 Missing keys fall back to the default language (`zh`), so catching gaps early avoids mixed-language output.
 - The same `pnpm i18n:check` / `pnpm i18n:format` tooling now validates backend YAML keys against Rust usage, so run it after backend i18n edits.
-- Rust code resolves the active language through `src-tauri/src/utils/i18n.rs`.
+- Rust code resolves the active language through the `clash-verge-i18n` crate (`crates/clash-verge-i18n/src/lib.rs`).
 No additional build step is required after editing YAML files; `tauri dev` and `tauri build` pick them up automatically.

 ## Adding a new language